Cerebrum internal capsule

 Within the white matter of its basal parts, the embedded mass of grey matter is found called Basal Nuclei.

-Difference in arrangement of White matter & Grey matter In Brain & Spinal Cord
+The difference in the arrangement of White matter & Grey matter In the Brain & Spinal Cord

-Both the spinal cord & brain contains of grey and white matter.
+Both the spinal cord & brain contains grey and white matter.

 In Brain